UPPER SEPIK “CROCODILE FESTIVAL”

 Once you are happy with the arrangements and wish to proceed with a booking, we ask for a deposit of 50% to be paid to confirm your place on the tour.
 As soon as we have the deposit your booking reservation is confirmed.
 We ask for the final balance of payment 4 weeks before the expedition commences.
 Cancellation within 2 weeks of the commencement of the expedition incurs a penalty of 100% of monies paid to date.
 The deposit paid is non-refundable.

 The reason for this pre-paid booking system is due to the limitations of banking facilities, credit card facilities and currency exchange facilities within Wewak, coupled with the need to purchase fuel and food prior to your intended arrival.
 In many cases we need to have purchased the fuel beforehand and have it on the river ready, ahead of your expedition.
-We organize everything needed for your adventure; all you need to bring is your own personal effects and any spending money for the purchasing of artefacts or for extra food and drinks when up the river.
+We organize everything needed for your adventure; all you need to bring is your own personal effects and any spending money in local money for the purchasing of artifacts or for extra food and drinks when up the river.

 Please note a full breakdown of the expedition costing cannot be provided.